 To compare Overall Survival (OS) and Recurrence Free Survival (RFS) as co-primary endpoints across the two arms.

 To evaluate adverse events.

 To evaluate the impact of radiation on clinical outcomes (OS, RFS, DMFS).

 Participants must have an Eastern Cooperative Oncology Group (ECOG) performance status: 0, 1, or 2 (However, those Participants with a performance state of 3 because they are wheel chair bound due to congenital or traumatic events more than one year before the diagnosis of Merkel cell carcinoma are eligible).

-Women of childbearing potential, and sexually active males, on Arm A MK-3475 (pembrolizumab must use accepted and effective method(s) of contraception or abstain from sex from time of registration, while on study treatment, and continue for 120 days after the last dose of study treatment.
+Patients on Arm A MK-3475 (pembrolizumab) must not conceive or father children by using accepted and effective method(s) of contraception or by abstaining from sexual intercourse from the time of registration, while on study treatment, and continue for 120 days after the last dose of study treatment.
 For Participants on Arm B only receiving radiation therapy, contraception use should be per institutional standard.

 Participant must have a histological confirmation of diagnosis of Merkel cell carcinoma (MCC), pathologic stages (American Joint Committee on Cancer [AJCC] version 8) I-IIIb.

 Stage I Participants with negative sentinel lymph node biopsy are ineligible.
 Participants who have a positive biopsy or for whom no biopsy was done are eligible.

 Participants with distant metastatic disease (stage IV) are ineligible.